 Unconventionals on GOGEL

 More and more oil & gas comes from unconventional production.
-51% of the oil & gas industry's short-term expansion listed on GOGEL 2023 comes from unconventional hydrocarbons.
+48% of the oil & gas industry's short-term expansion listed on GOGEL 2024 comes from unconventional hydrocarbons.
 Unconventional hydrocarbons include tar sands oil, coalbed methane, extra heavy oil and Arctic oil & gas, as well as oil & gas from unconventional production methods such as fracking or ultra deep drilling.

 Oil & gas companies go to great lengths to reach these often hardly accessible resources.
-They push their operations onto indigenous land, into Arctic waters or the deep ocean.
+They push their operations onto Indigenous land, into Arctic waters or the deep ocean.
 They use riskier production techniques that endanger people and the environment.
 Often, unconventional hydrocarbons have a larger carbon foortprint compared to conventional oil & gas.
 Many unconventional oil & gas projects turn into a reputational risk for the companies and their financial backers.

 Fracking is an extraction method used to access gas and oil trapped in deep rock formations.
 Oil & gas producers drill wells and pump so-called fracking fluid into the ground to crack open the rock and release the trapped oil and gas resources.
-83% of global fracking takes place in the US (Rystad Energy).
+81% of global fracking takes place in the US (Rystad Energy).

 To extract unconventional oil and gas through fracking, companies need to drill many more wells than for conventional oil and gas production.
 More wells translate into more gas leaks.
 Gas consists mostly of methane, a highly potent greenhouse gas.
 Over a 20-year time span, methane has an 86 times higher warming effect than CO2.
 In addition, the fragmented fracking infrastructure creates spider webs of roads, wells and gathering pipelines.
 In some cases, these fracking “landscapes” are so enormous they can be seen from outer space.